 Applicants for a Research Degree programme at LSBU are usually expected to have a good honours degree (2:2 and above) and a relevant postgraduate qualification, preferably a merit at Master's level.
 Please also supply two academic references as part of your application.
 You will also be required to show proof of all of your qualifications.
-You will be invited to an interview with your potential supervisor, in person or by telephone, prior to an offer being made.

 Months of entry

 January, November, October, September, May, April, March, February

 LSBU is the top modern university in London for world-leading and internationally excellent research in General Engineering, which includes The Built Environment and Architecture research - Research Excellence Framework (REF) 2014.

 The wide range of research activities in our School, together with the mix of academic staff, post-doctoral research fellows and visiting professors, allows us to offer a stimulating and diverse environment.

 Research in the area of engineering and the built environment is carried out by specialist centres.
 Most academic staff belong to one or more of these and research students can expect to join a small team working on particular problems.
 Research themes include:

 - Refrigeration and Air Conditioning

 Research areas where we are able to offer supervision include: